OctoD/tiinvo/docs/modules/Str.md

 ▸ **eq**(`a`, `b`): `boolean`

-Returns `true` if two strings are the same
+Returns `true` if two strings are equal.

-**Important**: strings are compared as is, no lowercasing is applied
+**Important**: strings are compared as is, no lowercasing is applied.

 ```ts
 import { Str } from 'tiinvo';